Recipes

 // Here we are preparing the transfer factory

-const factory = new TransferTransactionsFactory(new GasEstimator());
+const factory = new TransferTransactionsFactory({

 // And here we have actual transaction